 Generation estimated directly from the NEM dispatch process with application of a static regional scaling factor to correct SCADA data for differences in point of measurement to meter data.
+SCADA data is used for scheduled generators and semi-scheduled generators, and non-scheduled generators that have data available.

-AEMO will review the static regional scaling factors annually and publish them on the AEMO website, and notify participants when the factor is changed.
+AEMO will review the static regional scaling factors annually and publish them on the AEMO website, and notify Market Participants when the factor is changed.